 Wife seized the opportunity to say everything that she had been wanting to say, knowing that I couldn’t reply.
 Like an unstoppable drilling machine, she kept digging into the past, and reminded me of my omissions and commissions of decades ago!
 Finally, and quite inevitably, she did a lot of shopping too, while I watched in mute horror and silent protest as the text messages from her credit card company beeped and my BP zoomed.

 The teenager, a quick learner in everything non-academic, observed his Mom and jumped at the chance to negotiate a raise in his pocket money.
 When I tried to decline, using a pen and paper, he scoffed that my handwriting was too ‘ugly’ for him to read.
-I then tried texting him, while standing just a foot away, but his typing and his replies were so fast, if not so logical, that I simply gave in and gave up.
+I then tried texting him, while standing just a foot away, but his typing and replies were so fast, if not so logical, that I simply gave up and gave in.

 Generally, it seemed to me that everyone was taking advantage of my temporary disability.
 So, like a pressure cooker, I would occasionally build up too much pressure and burst out loudly to vent out the steam, though nowhere as politely as the pressure cooker.